 Note: You can create a table by either adding individual codes one by one, or by adding a group of codes that come from a different table, - or both.
 It is also possible to add other tables to a code table, using the Code Table menu.

-In the Results panel click New, then enter the value ‘2mbps’ in the Code field on the right.
+In the Results panel click New, then enter the value ‘2mbps’ in the Code field.

 Enter a Description of ’2 Mb/s’ (something more readable, since this is what the user actually sees).